mohamed9964/DDoS_MultiDynamics_ML_Ensemble/README.md

 - `/src`: Contains all source code, including scripts for machine learning models and feature selection algorithms.
 - `/data`: Sample datasets used in the project.
 - `/results`: Results of the model evaluations, comparisons, and visualizations.
-- `/docs`: the project Documentation and video presentation.
+- `/docs`: The project Documentation and presentation.

 ## Getting Started
 To run this project on your local machine, follow these steps: